-The SEVENDIP optical pulse search looks for ns time scale pulses at visible wavelengths.
-It utilizes an automated 30 inch telescope, three ultra fast photo multiplier tubes and a coincidence detector.
-The target list includes F,G,K and M stars, globular cluster and galaxies.
+The SEVENDIP optical program searches for nS timescale pulses at visible wavelengths.
+The target list includes nearby F,G,K and M stars, plus a few globular cluster and galaxies.
+The pulse search utilizes Berkeley's 30 inch automated telescope at Leuschner Observatory.

-The SPOCK optical SETI program searches for narrow band continuous signals using spectra taken by Marcy and his colleagues in their planet search at Keck observatory.
+Another Berkeley optical SETI program searches for narrow band coherent signals in high resolution stellar spectra taken by Marcy and his colleagues as part of their on-going search for planets at Lick, Keck, and the Anglo-Australian observatories.